intel/intel-extension-for-pytorch/docs/tutorials/known_issues.md

 - **Problem**: Some workloads terminate with an error `CL_DEVICE_NOT_FOUND` after some time on WSL2.
   - **Cause**:  This issue is due to the [TDR feature](https://learn.microsoft.com/en-us/windows-hardware/drivers/display/tdr-registry-keys#tdrdelay) on Windows.
   - **Solution**: Try increasing TDRDelay in your Windows Registry to a large value, such as 20 (it is 2 seconds, by default), and reboot.
+- **Problem**: RuntimeError: Can't add devices across platforms to a single context. -33 (PI_ERROR_INVALID_DEVICE).
+  - **Cause**: If you run Intel® Extension for PyTorch\* in a Windows environment where Intel® discrete GPU and integrated GPU co-exist, and the integrated GPU is not supported by Intel® Extension for PyTorch\* but is wrongly identified as the first GPU platform.
+  - **Solution**: Disable the integrated GPU in your environment to work around.
+For long term, Intel® Graphics Driver will always enumerate the discrete GPU as the first device so that Intel® Extension for PyTorch\* could provide the fastest device to end framework users in such co-exist scenario based on that.
+- **Problem**: RuntimeError: Failed to load the backend extension: intel_extension_for_pytorch.
+You can disable extension auto-loading with TORCH_DEVICE_BACKEND_AUTOLOAD=0.
+  - **Cause**: If you import any third party library such as Transformers before `import torch`, and the third party library has dependency to torch and then implicitly autoloads intel_extension_for_pytorch, which introduces circle import.
+  - **Solution**: Disable extension auto-loading with TORCH_DEVICE_BACKEND_AUTOLOAD=0.

 ## Library Dependencies